 First-line treatment: Behavioral changes

-If you are having trouble sleeping or sleeping well, the following four techniques may help.
+If you are having trouble sleeping or sleeping well, the following four techniques may help you sleep better.

 Sleep restriction.
 Fight the tendency to spend a lot of time in bed with the hope of falling asleep.
-In reality, less time in bed promotes more restful sleep and helps make the bedroom a welcome sight instead of a torture chamber.
+In reality, less time in bed helps you to sleep better and make the bedroom a welcome sight instead of a torture chamber.

 Reconditioning.
 A few simple steps can help people with insomnia to associate the bedroom with sleep instead of sleeplessness and frustration.
 For example, use the bed only for sleeping or sex and go to bed only when you're sleepy.
 If you're unable to sleep, move to another room and do something relaxing.
 Stay up until you are sleepy, and then return to bed.
 If sleep does not follow quickly, repeat.

 Relaxation techniques.
 A racing or worried mind is the enemy of sleep.
 Sometimes physical tension is to blame.
-Techniques to quiet a racing mind — such as meditation, breathing exercises, progressive muscle relaxation, and biofeedback — can help.
+Techniques to quiet a racing mind — such as meditation, breathing exercises, progressive muscle relaxation, and biofeedback — can help you sleep better.

 Cognitive behavioral therapy (CBT).
 CBT for insomnia aims to change the negative thoughts and beliefs about sleep into positive ones.
 People with insomnia tend to become preoccupied with sleep and apprehensive about the consequences of poor sleep.
 This worry makes relaxing and falling asleep nearly impossible.
 The basic tenets of this therapy include setting realistic goals and learning to let go of inaccurate thoughts that can interfere with sleep.

-For more information on some proven techniques to help you get a good night's sleep, buy Improving Sleep, a Special Health Report from Harvard Medical School.
+For more information on some proven techniques to help you get a good night's sleep, read Improving Sleep, a Special Health Report from Harvard Medical School.

 Image: Death to Stock Photography